Pupillage

 • In December there is further mentoring, assistance in trials etc. and preparation for practice.

-During pupillage, pupils are entitled and encouraged to appear in court with their mentors and other members of the bar approved by each pupil’s mentor.
+All these people are in practice and unpaid.
+There is no remuneration for pupils.
+Pupils must be in chambers and with their mentors every work day.
+During pupillage, pupils are entitled and encouraged to attend court with their mentors and other members of the bar approved by each pupil’s mentor.

 Once a pupil has passed the GCB examinations and the requirements relating to active assistance in trials, applications and appeals, a pupil may obtain a certificate permitting him or her to appear on brief for a fee in all matters save those before the Supreme Court of Appeal and the Constitutional Court, independently of his or her mentor but subject to the mentor’s supervision.
 These appearances are subject to conditions set out in the certificate.